 Housing is not affordable in Chittenden County and increasing numbers of workers are commuting from outside the county.
+Housing costs are considered affordable when they are 30% or less of household income.

 Chittenden County is experiencing a decline in the workforce population due to demographic shifts.